NASA-Openscapes/2023-Cloud-Workshop-AGU/prerequisites.md

 ### 2. GitHub Account

 A GitHub account is required to gain access to the provided 2i2c cloud computing platform.
 Please visit https://github.com/join to register and create a free GitHub account.
-Make sure you have sent your username to the workshop leaders once you have done so for access to our cloud computing environment.
+Make sure you have sent your username to the workshop leaders via this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfir0YIPhY5AJ6lpO1qOo-Wm1gjl7nXPasPjTKD3OCIhQo82A/viewform?usp=sf_link) once you have done so for access to our cloud computing environment.

 ### 3. Laptop or tablet
 Participation in the exercises requires a laptop or tablet.
 Yes, a tablet works too!
 All participants will have access to a 2i2c Jupyter Lab instance running in AWS us-west 2.